School of Arts and Sciences student Jesús Pérez is spotlighted for his running journey in the Chilean desert.

 Penn in the News

-Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School comments on the limited role of the IRS in administering President Obama’s health-care law.
+Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School is quoted.

-Kathleen Hall Jamieson of the Annenberg Public Policy Center discusses the effect of misinformation and deception on American politics.
+Kathleen Hall Jamieson of the Annenberg Public Policy Center comments on the waning popularity of televised political debates.